Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: The compressible Euler system with damping: A motivation

 Inspired by the analysis of Green's function, $\Psi_0$ associated with the part $P_1(\widehat{a_0},\widehat{m_0})$ is a sharp quantity for decay estimates, and the low frequency regularity of $\Psi_0$ will play a key role in obtaining optimal decay estimates.
 However, the above asymptotic analysis may not be applied directly to the general $L^p$ framework with $p\neq 2$ since Parseval's equality is not available.

 Furthermore, we would like to use the linear Euler equations as a toy model and present the main idea for the sharp decay characterization of partially hyperbolic systems.
-Indeed, we develop the pure $L^p$ energy argument in the sense of spectral localization, which allows us not only to obtain decay estimates, but also to get asymptotic profiles for large times. \begin{lemma} Let $1<p<\infty$.
-Assume that $(a^\lambda, m^\lambda)$ and its initial data $(a_0^\lambda, m_0^\lambda)$ are smooth and the Fourier transform of which is supported in $\lambda \mathcal{C}$, where $ \mathcal{C}$ is an annulus and $\lambda\leq \lambda_0$ with $\lambda_0$ being sufficiently small.
-Then, the solution $(a^{\lambda}, m^{\lambda})$ to \eqref{Eulerlinear} admits the following decay inequalities:
+Indeed, we develop the pure $L^p$ energy argument in the sense of spectral localization, which allows us not only to deduce decay estimates, but also to get asymptotic profiles for large times. \begin{lemma} Let $1<p<\infty$.
+Assume that $(a^\lambda,m^\lambda)$ is a solution to \eqref{Eulerlinear} with smooth initial data $(a_0^\lambda,m_0^\lambda)$, whose Fourier transforms are supported in $\lambda\mathcal{C}$, where $\mathcal{C}$ is an annulus and $0<\lambda\le\lambda_0$ for some sufficiently small $\lambda_0>0$.
+Then $(a^\lambda,m^\lambda)$ satisfies the following decay estimates: